How confident are you in your brand’s SEO and content?

 Instead of typing keywords into a search box, it’s becoming more convenient to talk to your smart device.

-When Google’s voice search feature launched in 2002, it started a whole new revolution.
+When Google’s voice search feature launched, it started a whole new revolution.
 We feel the effects of this monumental shift in technology to this day.

-Juniper Research, a U.K.-based firm, predicts 8 billion voice assistants will be active around the world by 2023, tripling the 2018 statistic of 2.5 billion.
+Juniper Research, a U.K.-based firm, 8 billion voice assistants will be active worldwide by the end of 2023, tripling the 2018 statistic of 2.5 billion.

 How does all of this translate to an SEO trend?
-Put simply, optimizing for voice search is a must for content marketers in 2021.
+Put simply, optimizing for voice search is a must for content marketers.
 Here are some actionable insights to consider:

 - Optimize content to target SERP features.
 Findings from a SEMrush study show that 70% of answers returned from voice searching came from a SERP feature, with 60% occupying a Featured Snippet.